Benefits & Leave 26 min

 Businesses with hybrid and remote work models have higher employee retention rates

 Flexible work models can have a direct impact on retention rates.
-To investigate, we asked the owners of office-only, hybrid, and remote businesses to report on their turnover rates throughout the years to see how they compare.
+To investigate, we asked the owners of office-only, hybrid, and remote businesses to report on their turnover rates throughout the years to see how they compared.

 Year